 The AND recommends substituting meat with dairy, soy, or other vegetarian sources of protein, stating that these are nutritionally adequate and comparable substitutions for children.
 There has only been one controlled study to date that examines the exchange of milk for meat.
 This 2014 study evaluated the impact of the addition of meat, milk, or just additional calories to the diet of largely vegetarian children in Kenya and compared them to a control group, who received no additional food.

 The results were fascinating.
 When measured for growth, intellectual ability, behavior, and academic performance, after two years, the meat group had by far the best outcomes.
 The milk group showed the least improvement on Raven’s Progressive Matrices (RPM—a measure of fluid intelligence), even when compared to the children that didn’t receive any additional calories.
 The meat group showed remarkably more physical ability, leadership, and significantly more physical growth during the study period.
-Those who only received milk, lagged behind all the other groups in every aspect.
+Those who only received milk, lagged behind the meat group in every aspect.
 Researchers believe that these results may be related to the impact milk has on iron absorption, which influences cognitive ability.
 They also suggest the improvements in performance in the meat group could be due to the intake of high quality protein, vitamin B12, zinc, and iron in the children’s diet all of which positively impact development.

 Although this is only one study with some limitations, it’s the ONLY controlled study on milk vs. meat in children, and basically, it shows milk can’t replace meat.
 It’s completely reasonable to question how the AND can definitively say that milk is an adequate substitute for meat in a child’s diet.

 Additionally, milk has been shown to have a huge connection to acne.
 What teen wants acne?
 The paper cites several studies showing an association between milk and acne, so substituting meat for milk, especially in teens, could lead to worse skin and all of the stress that comes along with a teen dealing with acne.